IBM/mi-prometheus/docs/source/research/3_cog.rst

 Training the Sequential MAC model on the Cog dataset
 ------------------------------------------

+In the following section, we use a modified version of the MAC model (Compositional Attention Networks for Machine Reasoning Drew A. Hudson, Christopher D. Manning - https://arxiv.org/abs/1803.03067) to train it on the COG dataset.
+We call it the Sequential MAC model because of its ability to handle sequences of images instead of a single image.

-Make sure that you have Mi-Prometheus up and running.
+Please, first make sure that you have Mi-Prometheus up and running.
 Please refer to the :ref:`installation` note, and do no hesitate to read the :ref:`explained` section, which provides in-depth information about Mi-Prometheus.

+The experiment is to train :py:class:`miprometheus.models.mac_sequential.MACNetworkSequential on :py:class:`miprometheus.problems.Cog`.

+We will use the provided canonical dataset or hard dataset.
+This datasets include a training set, a validation set and a test set.
+By default, the canonical dataset will be placed in '~/data/cog/data_4_3_1/' and the hard dataset in data  ~/data/cog/_8_7_10/'

+The configuration file is provided in 'mi-prometheus/configs/cog/cog_mac.yaml'

+This configuration file contains all the parameters for training & validation.

+Simply run

+    >>> mip-online-trainer --c cog_mac.yaml --tensorboard 0 (--gpu)

+The first option points to the configuration file.
+The second option will log statistics using a Tensorboard writer.
+This will allow us to visualize the models convergence plots.
+The last option, if passed, will enable training on the gpu if one is available.